rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 - Don't zap.
 The ultimate time sink hole.
 - Don't watch the news.
 It's always the same.
 The little information you can get from a 22 minute news program, can be read online in 5 minutes.

+(Update April 26, 2013:)
+According to this [this article](http://www.guardian.co.uk/media/2013/apr/12/news-is-bad-rolf-dobelli), news is not just a waste of time, it is in fact really bad for you.
+Giving up reading news will make you happier.

 Which brings me to:

 ### Stop reading newspapers